 Arts, Culture, History, and community: Winston-Salem’s deeply rooted African American heritage dates back more than 265 years

-As North Carolina’s “City of Arts & Innovation” and the home of the biennial National Black Theatre Festival, Winston-Salem highlights Black art and culture as a large part of our city’s history.
-Moving into the present and future, we honor those stories of the past while celebrating the joy of today.
+As North Carolina’s “City of Arts & Innovation” and the home of the biennial International Black Theatre Festival, Winston-Salem highlights Black art and culture as a large part of our city’s history, present, and future.
+We honor the stories of the past while celebrating the joy, progress, and excitement of today.

 Delta Arts Center